healthschema/healthschema.github.io/_posts/2015-08-07-hello-schema-org.md

 And not to mention, fundamentally different and incompatible schemes?

 Health IT product vendors support this state of incoherent and inconsistent health IT standards because it provides them the top cover to keep their data silo'd, while giving lip service to "We use HIT standard XYZ... therefore we must be interoperable!".

-Meanwhile, the HIT system vendors, Systems Integrators, and  Consultants all love this status quo too, since it provides a never-ending supply of complex data integration contracts.
+The HIT system vendors, Systems Integrators, and  Consultants also fully support the status quo, since it provides a never-ending supply of complex data integration contracts.

 **The state of healthcare data standards **is** the problem. **